Dates for Registration

-A student who receives an F or WF grade for a Writing and Rhetoric Seminar may repeat that course by taking any other Writing and Rhetoric Seminar for which the student is eligible to enroll.
-Similarly, a student who receives an F or WF grade for a Scholarly and Creative Inquiry Seminar may repeat that course by taking any other Scholarly and Creative Inquiry Seminar for which the student is eligible to enroll.
+A student who receives an F or WF grade for a Seminar in Scholarly Inquiry 1 may repeat that course by taking any other Seminar in Scholarly Inquiry 1 for which the student is eligible to enroll.
+Similarly, a student who receives an F or WF grade for a Seminar in Scholarly Inquiry 2 may repeat that course by taking any other seminar in Scholarly Inquiry 2 for which the student is eligible to enroll.

 An attempt of a course occurs when a student enrolls for a course and withdraws after the date for withdrawal without record.

-Exceptions to this policy are Independent Study, Co-operative Education, Physical Education activity, and varsity sports courses, COMM 292, Music performing groups, and any course with a course description stating that the course may be repeated for credit.
+Exceptions to this policy are Independent Study, Co-operative Education, Physical Education activity courses, and varsity sports courses, COMM 292, music performing groups, and any course with a course description stating that the course may be repeated for credit.

 A student may ask to repeat a course at another institution by submitting a Transfer Evaluation Request to the Office of the Registrar.
-The form is available electronically at www.pugetsound.edu/files/resources/4549_Transfer_Evaluation_Request_From.doc.
+The form is available electronically at https://www.pugetsound.edu/academics/advising-registrar/forms/ and may be attached to an email message addressed to firstname.lastname@example.org.
 Permission may be granted subject to the student’s status and with the specific approval of the appropriate academic department.
 (Some departments do not allow Puget Sound courses in which the student earned a low grade to be repeated at another institution.)
 If a Puget Sound course is then repeated at another institution, and if the grade earned elsewhere is the higher of the two, the Puget Sound grade will be removed from the grade point average, but the transfer grade will not be computed in the grade point average.
 Credit for the Puget Sound course will be removed and replaced by the transfer credit, even if there is a difference between the two.
-(See section titled "Transfer Information" for other policies governing transfer credit.)
+(See section titled “Transfer Information” for other policies governing transfer credit.)

 Students who complete coursework at an intermediate or advanced level without first completing the lower level introductory courses may not then go back and take the lower level courses for credit.
 This rule applies primarily to coursework in mathematics, the sciences, and foreign language.
 It may also apply in other departments in which there is a clear content sequence between courses.